LBNL-ETA/frads/docs/how-to/guide5.md

 ## Example 2 - electrochromic glass with 4 tinted states

 ### Add 4 tinted electrochromic states to the EnergyPlus model
-Each glazing system is consisted of one layer of ec glass and one layer of clear glass.
+Each glazing system consists of one layer of ec glass and one layer of clear glass.
 The gap between the glasses is 10% air and 90% argon.
-The default gap is air at 0.0127m thickness.
+The default gap is air at 0.0127 m thickness.
 To customize the gap, use the `gaps`attribute of the `GlazingSystem`class.
 The `gaps`attribute is a list of tuples.
 Each tuple consists of tuples, where the first item is the gas type and the second item is the gas ratio, and a float for the gap thickness.
-The default thickness is 0.0127m.
+The default thickness is 0.0127 m.
 Also, to customize the name of the glazing system, use the `name`attribute of the `GlazingSystem`class.

 ```python